When are Employer Pension Contributions right for a Company Director?

 How You Can Use Employer Pension Contributions

 (Note that your annual allowance may be less if you have taken any benefits or have income in excess of £100,00.
-It’s way too complicated to explain here so you should definitely check this).
+It’s complicated so you should definitely check this).

 In some circumstances it might be possible to use the carry forward unused allowance.
 This which would enable your employer to contribute more.